 - The child has been abused or neglected, including consideration of the parent's mental condition, chemical dependency, severe acts of abuse, or repeated failure by the parent to provide for the child;

 - The child has been under the jurisdiction of the juvenile court for a period of one year and the conditions which led to the assumption of jurisdiction still persist;

 - The child was conceived and born as a result of an act of forcible rape or rape in the first degree; or

 - The parent is unfit to be a party to the parent and child relationship because of a consistent pattern of abuse.

 Terminating Parental Rights When the Parent Cannot Be Found

 In some adoptions, it can be difficult for one parent to locate the child's other parent to serve notice of the petition or to get consent to terminate parental rights.
 If the parent cannot be located, the court may conduct a hearing to determine the parent's name or identity.
 The court may require publication of a notice of the hearing and allow a reasonable time for the other parent to respond.
 If the parent does not respond and the court has found that sufficient measures were taken to try and locate the other parent, the court may terminate the unknown parent's parenting rights.

 Parental Rights Representation in Missouri

 If you have any questions about termination of parenting rights, the consequences of giving up your parental rights, or how to contest such a hearing, talk to your Missouri family law attorney.
 Your lawyer can advise you on the best option for your situation to protect your rights and ensure the best for your child.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.